 ListView is a view for presenting lists of data, especially long lists that require scrolling.
-This guide will show you how to use ListView:

 Make sure ListView is the right control for your needs.
 ListView can be used in any situation where you are displaying scrollable lists of data.
 ListViews support context actions and data binding.